LisboaAnt/Trabalho-12-LABPRO/README.md

-# Trabalho 10 - LAB PROG-
+# Trabalho 11 - LAB PROG-

 > Projeto construído para LABORATÓRIO DE PROGRAMAÇÃO(UFC).

-Você pode acessar o site pelo link : [https://github.com/lisboaGOD/Trabalho-10-LABPRO.git](https://github.com/lisboaGOD/Trabalho-10-LABPRO.git).
+Você pode acessar o site pelo link : [https://github.com/lisboaGOD/Code-03-LABPRO.git](https://github.com/lisboaGOD/Code-03-LABPRO.git).

 ## Goal
- -The program reads integers that are entered by the user (integers between
-    0 and 5000 ).
-When the user enters -1, the program must print all the numbers typed in order (increasing) and without the repetitions!
+ -Use the files "codesabe.c" "ordvetor.h" to create a file in ".c" that generates a vector, modify it, being able to remove it and add it.

 ## 🛠 Technologies